wujy28/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How to display the specified patient:**
+**Aspect: How to handle required / optional inputs from users:**

-* **Alternative 1 (current choice):** Utilize current filteredPatientList display to display the patient.
+* **Alternative 1 (current choice):** Create `Patient` with the required fields and fill non-given optional inputs with default values.
     * Pros: Easy to implement.
-    * Cons: Similar way in displaying of patient(s) may lead to confusion between commands.

-* **Alternative 2:** Create a new set of JavaFx controls to display that patient differently from the current filteredPatientList display.
-    * Pros: New display can be customisable for users' needs.
+    * Cons: Since default values have to be valid as well, default values may seem too similar to actual value.
+  Eg. Default value for `Gender` is `OTHER`, which is an actual value as well.

+* **Alternative 2:** Use Java `Optional` class to handle fields.
+    * Pros: Implementation is neater and fields with no values can be represented by a warning message instead of a default value.
-      Cons: New display have to be implemented correctly to integrate with existing displays.
+    * Cons: Implementation is difficult and `Optional` class have to be implemented correctly to ensure it works with other components of the codebase.

 ### View patient feature